Venture Capital Terms

 Incubator firm is a firm that supports and assists a startup from its first phase to a company that can retain it individually, without external stimulation.
 They can serve a startup by offering office space, administrative functions, also they can provide education and consultancy, additionally, they make connections with investors and capital markets.

-Incubator firms can obtain profit from either charging a fee for their services or take an equity stake in the startup.
+Incubator firms can obtain profit from either charging a fee for their services or taking an equity stake in the startup.
 This period of incubation can have a duration of starting from a few months to several years.
-In the Netherlands, we have plenty of incubators, even on the university grounds, such as Yes!Delft, Incubase, UtrechtInc.
+In Oklahoma, we have a large number of incubators.
+See a full list HERE

 Letter of intent